sangjae4309/docs-gem5/external_simulator/ramulator2.markdown

 ```
 - Above tree shows overall files which requires modification to integrate gem5 and ramulator2 and its path

-{: .note-title }
+{: .note }
-> note
->
-> You can get all complete code at [my github.](https://github.com/sangjae4309/gem5_ramulator2).
+You can get all complete code at [my github.](https://github.com/sangjae4309/gem5_ramulator2).
 This docs mainly guides how to integrate ramulator with gem5 and its required modification.
 To run ramulator2 locally, please refer to [ramulator2 official repo](https://github.com/CMU-SAFARI/ramulator2)

 -----